 Be sure to brush after each meal and before bed.
 Furthermore, remember to floss or use a water irrigating method to dislodge food particles trapped in spaces.
 By eating well, brushing properly, flossing regularly, and avoiding foods that stick to your teeth, you can have a beautiful smile for life.
 (And, hopefully, the physical well-being to complement that attractive smile and the energy to enjoy both.)

-I’m Dr. Natalie Goodman, and I have a full-service dental practice in Lewisville.
+I’m Dr. Jessfor Baugh, and I have a full-service dental practice in Lewisville.
 Helping my dental patients stay healthy is important to me, and so is helping them achieve the smile they want through cosmetic dentistry procedures such as veneers, teeth whitening, and smile transformations.

 Contact The Lewisville Dentist: